JLtwoP/Adversarial-Spatio-Temporal-Learning-for-Video-Deblurring/README.md

 This is the testing code for our work. please refer to TIP2018 paper for details.[[paper](https://arxiv.org/abs/1804.00533)]

-Given a stack of UN-ALIGNED input frames, our network predicts a sharper central image.
+Given a stack of UN-ALIGNED input frames, our network generates a sharper central image.